henrycousins/nxviz/README.md

-# nxviz
+# NetworkX visualization tools

-NetworkX visualization tools
+NxJiggle fits a new position matrix representing approximately the minimal change from a prespecified network layout such that visualization constraints are met (i.e. such that labels do not overlap).